timeteam/timeteam.github.io/_posts/Non_fiction/2017-11-09-from-bacteria-to-bach.md

 > There is a robust negative statistical correlation between the morphological complexity of a language and the size of the population that speaks it.

-Plato bottom of page 299
+* In the footnote at the bottom of page 299 I was very glad to be told Plato's description of one's knowledge as an aviary filled with birds; they are your birds, but do they come when you call?

-P 301 ff language as a virtual machine
+* On p.
+301 ff. offering the idea that language can be thought of as a virtual machine.
+(And so can many other aspects of culture, and of mind.)

-There is an extensive bibliography, mostly philosophy works, but very many referencdes cited in the text are missing.
+There is an extensive bibliography, mostly philosophy works, but it is incomplete; many references cited in the text are missing from endnotes and from bibliography.